Fibrinogen has a double function: yielding monomers that polymerize into fibrin and acting as a cofactor in platelet aggregation.

 A long coiled coil structure formed by 3 polypeptide chains connects the central nodule to the C-terminal domains (distal nodules).
 The long C-terminal ends of the alpha chains fold back, contributing a fourth strand to the coiled coil structure.

+The alpha chain is not glycosylated.
+Forms F13A-mediated cross-links between a glutamine and the epsilon-amino group of a lysine residue, forming fibronectin-fibrinogen heteropolymers.
+About one-third of the alpha chains in the molecules in blood were found to be phosphorylated.
 Conversion of fibrinogen to fibrin is triggered by thrombin, which cleaves fibrinopeptides A and B from alpha and beta chains, and thus exposes the N-terminal polymerization sites responsible for the formation of the soft clot.
 The soft clot is converted into the hard clot by factor XIIIA which catalyzes the epsilon-(gamma-glutamyl)lysine cross-linking between gamma chains (stronger) and between alpha chains (weaker) of different monomers.
-Sulfation of C-terminal tyrosines increases affinity for thrombin.
+Phosphorylation sites are present in the extracellular medium.